antoriri0125/antoriri0125/README.md

 Feel free to interact unless said otherwise (May have DNIUF/DNIUCF labeled in my name sometimes for personal reasons.)

+If you wanna become friends, please tell me so I can send you a friend request. (my friend requests are disabled. keep in mind I unfriend people after a while of no interaction)

+If I'm sleeping that indicates that I'm AFK or offtab at the moment, so it's best to whisper me at this time

-I have mild dementia and I constantly forget who people are unless I see them occasionally.
+I have mild dementia and I constantly forget who people are unless I see them occasionally, please remind me who you are if we've met/interacted before

 I'm a complex person and I'm not easy to become friends with, so please be cautious with me as I have a disorganized attachment style.

-please stop when I ask you to. whether you see me as a chronically online person or not, remember that I'm a human being and my boundaries matter.
+Keep in mind that whether you see me as a chronically online person or not, remember that I'm a human being and my boundaries matter.
+So please  go away or stop when I ask you to.

+I get very overwhelmed when I'm talking to a lot of people at the same time, so I may become nonverbal if it's too much to handle

  ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦